isc-projects/kea/doc/sphinx/arm/hooks-host-cmds.rst

        "text": "Mandatory 'subnet-id' parameter missing."
    }

-As ``reservation-update`` is expected to store the host, the ``hosts-databases`` parameter must be specified in the configuration, and databases must not run in read-only mode.
+The command accepts the ``operation-target`` argument.
+By default, it adds the reservation to the hosts database only.
+As ``reservation-update`` is expected to store the host, the ``hosts-databases`` parameter must be specified in the configuration, and databases must not run in read-only mode if the operation target is not the JSON configuration.

 As with other update and set commands, this command overwrites all the contents of the entry.
 If the host previously had a resource assigned to it, and the